 Cell phone service providers or carriers like Verizon, AT&T, and T-Mobile provide garden variety text message logs in response to a subpoena or search warrant.
 They provide a phone number and a date and time stamp.
 But the logs do not include message content, the “text” in text messages.
 Carrier logs also do not include documents or photographs attached to messages as described above.

-So Carney Forensics checks online, cloud sources for messages.
+So text message experts at Carney Forensics check online, cloud sources for messages.
 They may not be recoverable from a cell phone, but may still be available for forensic collection from connected accounts like Google, iCloud, and Samsung.
 We may also check other online accounts like Facebook and Snapchat for messages.

 Deleted Text Messages